 Property exterior misting may be undertaken.
-Councils Vector Management Officers would assist Queensland Health in property misting.
+Councils Vector Management Officers would work with Queensland Health in determining if misting the property is required taking in to account possible effectiveness, size of the property, extent of mosquito harbourages and sensitivity of the area.